 Fees and Payment

-Highland Midwife Birth Services charges a Service Package fee of $4750 for complete routine midwifery care during pregnancy and birth.
+Highland Midwife Birth Services charges a Service Package fee of $4750 for complete routine midwifery care during pregnancy and birth, which is a prompt-pay discount for clients who pay in full by 35 weeks.
+Below you will find several options to help parents pay for their care.
 The midwifery care provided under the Service Package meets or exceeds the standards for routine obstetrical care, which costs thousands of dollars more.
 Further, it includes many services which are not normally offered with ob care.
 For details please see my Financial Agreement.

 2011 Average Costs of Births in the U.S.*